carlos-el/EventPost-CCProject/docs/index.md

     -   Add a secondary email to an account.

 This features has been mapped into milestones and issues.

+## Continuous integration:
+This section will describe the continuous integration system and tools, the testing and the building tool used.

+### Testing:
+A series of unitary test have been develop for our basic microservice entities.
+For testing the code the python library [pytest](https://docs.pytest.org/en/latest/contents.html) has been used.
+Another library, [coverage](https://coverage.readthedocs.io/en/v4.5.x/), has been also used for generating the testing coverage reports.
+Finally this information is uploaded to [CodeCov](https://codecov.io/) using its command tool.

+Once we have created our test we can execute them, check the tests coverage, generate a report file and upload the report to CodeCov.

+### Task tool:
+buildtool: tasks.py

+As we are using python the task tool selected has been [invoke](http://www.pyinvoke.org/).
+It uses the file [tasks.py](./tasks.py) for declaring tasks.
+In each task we can declare a series of cammands to execute.
+Finally we can do `invoke <task>` to carry out the desired task.

+We created tasks for updating the dependencies file (requirements.txt), installing new dependencies, running test and creating coverage reports.
+Later on in the project we will be able to create tasks for building and deploying the project.

+### CI tools:

+For continuous integration we have used two different tools, Travis-CI and Circle-CI.
+For both of them to work we need to link our GitHub account to the services, allow access to the our repository and add a configuration file.

+For TravisCI the file used is [.travis.yml](./.travis.yml).
+There we can specify the laguage versions to test and the commands for setting it up.
+In previous test we found out that the system does not work below python3.5 due to dependencies.

+For CircleCI the file used is [config.yml](./.circleci/config.yml).
+The concept is the same as in the travis file but with a different sintax.
+More information about both files can be found in their links.

  More information will be given as the course goes on.